Zsailer/python-for-scientists/docs/index.rst

-    *"For many scientists, the open-source nature of Python is intimidating.
+    *For many scientists, the open-source nature of Python is intimidating.
 They'd like to use Python and Jupyter notebooks, but they don't know how to begin.
-Proprietary software like Matlab and Mathematica comes pre-packaged and ready out-of-the-box, but Python is less straitforward.
-We wanted to provide a quick guide to help scientists get started."*---Zach Sailer
+Proprietary software like Matlab and Mathematica comes pre-packaged and ready out-of-the-box, but Python is less straightforward.
+Our goal is to provide a quick guide to help scientists get started.*

 :ref:`4 steps to Python <four steps>` **for scientists**: